ethandicks/floptran-iv/docs/code-snippets.md

 10 A=B+C

 ```

+## Special variables '0', '1', and 'pi' (recently added)
+In late 2024, after plenty of reverse engineering of compiled binaries from the early 80s, one pattern quickly emerged - the need for dedicating a variable to 1, for the original IF construct, and frequently to 0, for ending countdown loops.
+With the expanded implementation of IF to include greater-than and less-than comparisons that already referenced the floating-point value of 1 embedded in BASIC (at FHALF), it seemed logical to also use ZERO and add a quick check where Floptran resolves variable names to addresses and inject the addresses of those constants.
+Less frequently used, but trivial to implement, was pointing at PIVAL for the floating-point value of pi.

+These special variables don't change any of the operational code for any Floptran statements, they just get copied to one of the FACs like any Floptran variable rather than being copied from an indexed point in the variable table and no longer require a statement like 'LET Z=0' to take up over a dozen bytes.
+As such, they can be used anywhere a floating point variable can be read (situations where they cannot appear include the left side of an assignment, or the target of INPUT or GET).

 ## GOTO
 Implemented in the original version, GOTO just uses a 6502 JMP instruction to jump to the address of the compiled line of target code (tracked via an array populated by the compiler and poked over top of the code during the second pass).